Library collection overview

 High use material on short term loan (identified with red spots on the spine).

 The library holds extended runs of hard copy journals in the same subject areas as the monograph collection.
 A growing number of titles are able to be accessed as e-journals and additional items are available through online full text databases.
-(See UD Resources Hub)
+(See UD Library Hub)

 This collection is located on the ground floor and is shelved according to the Dewey call number.
 The collection supports students preparing to teach Christian Studies in Lutheran schools and can also be borrowed by teachers in Lutheran schools.